-Dr Victoria Dyster is a Principal Bioinformatician in the Bentley Group at the Wellcome Sanger Institute and is Advisor to the Bioinformatics Pipelines and Visualisation PHA4GE Working Group.
-She is a technical expert in genomic data, including data analysis, software development and building bioinformatic pipelines.
+Dr Victoria Dyster is a technical expert in genomic data, including data analysis, software development and building bioinformatic pipelines.
 She is a proponent of robust research practices and building valuable services to generate impactful insights and training in public health and epidemiology.

 Her research interests are in the oral and respiratory microbiome, pathogen carriage, and how antimicrobial resistance is acquired by pathogens in the microbiota through horizontal gene transfer, particularly via transposable elements.

 - respiratory and oral microbiome